davincci199412/Evera/scripts/node_integration_tests/README.md

 ## How the tests work

 Each test in this suite spawns of a pair of nodes - a provider and a requestor.
-Those can be either perfectly normal, unmodified Golem nodes, or tweaked nodes - usually on just one end - that display some unstandard behavior - e.g. a requestor node that always fails the submitted results.
+Those can be either perfectly normal, unmodified Evera nodes, or tweaked nodes - usually on just one end - that display some unstandard behavior - e.g. a requestor node that always fails the submitted results.

 This allows us to simulate various scenarios of two nodes interacting with each other and verifying they do indeed react the way we intend them to.

-We could theoretically create tests that employ more than two golem instances but we don't do that yet and it's not yet supported by the test suite.
+We could theoretically create tests that employ more than two evera instances but we don't do that yet and it's not yet supported by the test suite.

 ### Components